nomicflux/servant-opaleye-blog/README.md

 This is where we'll differ from the `User` model.
 With a `User`, we read and write the same things; conversion to JSON will remove a `userPassword` field, but we don't need to be concerned with that for types.

-For blog posts, we are doing two things differently.
+For blog posts, we do two things differently.
 First, we have Postgres automatically assign a serial ID; this means that we don't need users to __POST__ an ID when submitting a blog post (and would prefer that they did not).
 Second, each post has a timestamp, which is also automatically generated and does not have to been included when we __POST__ posts and ship them off to the database.

 So we'll need four different concrete types: reading from the database, writing to the database, reading from JSON, and writing to JSON.
 This is a lot, but it is all straightforward:
 ```haskell